Shopify/yjit-metrics/README.md

     sudo sh -c 'echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo'
     sudo sh -c 'echo 100 > /sys/devices/system/cpu/intel_pstate/min_perf_pct'

-On Mac you don't need to do that, but you should expect benchmark accuracy will be slightly lower as a result.
-However, Mac timings of some operations are substantially different &mdash; not only will you need to run more iterations, but the result it converges to will in fact be different in many cases.
+On Mac you don't need to do that, but you should expect benchmark accuracy will be lower as a result.
+Anecdotally it's hard to measure differences less than 3% on a Mac for a number of reasons (ASLR, background processes, CPU turbo/speed settings).

+Also Mac timings of some operations are substantially different &mdash; not only will you need to run more iterations for accuracy, but the correct measurement will be different in many cases.
+CRuby has significant known performance problems on the Mac, and YJIT reflects that (e.g. the setivar microbenchmark.)

+For that reason, where we-the-authors provide official numbers they will usually be AWS c5.metal instances, often with dedicated tenancy.

 ## How to Use this Repo